gu-lseg/intro-to-programming/source/keywords.rst

 Parentheses
 ==========
 () These are parentheses.
-They are common syntax in many programming languages
+They are common syntax in many programming languages.
+Parentheses can also be referred to brackets or braces.

 Terminal
 ==========
 There are two main ways to interact with a computer.
-The most common way is using the shell.
+The most common way is using a GUI.
-The shell is focused around icons and mouse clicks.
+A GUI is a Graphical User Interface and is focused around icons and mouse clicks.
 The terminal is another way to interact with a computer.
 It is text based and involves the user typing commands and the computer then displays a text response.
 For example (for macs) open the terminal:

 1. Press `Cmd(apple) + Spacebar` (the two keys together).
 A search box pops up.
 2. Type `terminal` and press enter.